-National Statistics on Poverty and Income Inequality 2011-12 will be published by the Scottish Government on Thursday 13 June 2013.
+National Statistics on Poverty and Income Inequality in Scotland in 2011-12 were published by the Scottish Government on Thursday 13 June 2013.

 Local Incomes and Poverty in Scotland published by the Improvement Service.
 Developing local and small area estimates and exploring patterns of income distribution, poverty and deprivation.

 Local Child Poverty figures for 2010 published by HMRC.

 New poverty figures show that there was a drop in overall relative poverty levels between 2009-10 and 2010-11.
 This has been mainly driven by a fall in median household incomes over this time period.

 Local Child Poverty figures for 2009 published by HMRC.

 New poverty figures show that there was little change in relative poverty levels between 2008-09 and 2009-10.